Table of Contents

 What is the best prescription weight loss pill?

-The most effective weight loss drug is not yet available in Singapore (June 2021) it has just been approved for use by the FDA.
-It is called Wegovy (Semaglutide 2.4mg) it is very similar to Saxenda (Liraglutide), it is a GLP-1 agonist, except that it is longer acting and only needs to be injected once per week!
-In long-term trials, patients lost on average 15% of their body weight when given in conjunction with diet and exercise!
-Until it is approved, the most effective and safest drug is Saxenda.
+The most effective weight loss drug is Semaglutide.
+It is called Wegovy or Ozempic (Semaglutide 2.4mg) it is very similar to Saxenda (Liraglutide), it is a GLP-1 agonist, except that it is longer acting and only needs to be injected once per week!
+It is a very safe drug and we utilise it in our heart patients.
 Safety for my patients in particular is very important, many patients with obesity also have heart conditions or high blood pressure.

 If I use a weight loss medication, do I still need to diet and exercise?

 Weight loss medications are not magic bullets.
 They need to be used alongside calorie restriction, behavioural modification and exercise programs.
-The patients that do best with these medications also put effort into the other parts of their weight loss program.
+The patients that do best with these medications like Ozempic also put effort into the other parts of their weight loss program.

 How much does Saxenda (Liraglutide) cost in Singapore?